 Product liability is the area of law that deals with the liability of the manufacturer, wholesaler, or retailer of a product for injuries resulting from that product.
 Research from the U.S. Consumer Product Safety Commission indicates that defective or unsafe products cause 29.4 million injuries and 21,400 deaths each year.
 Therefore, having a product liability lawyer on your side can be an enormous help in these situations.

-Within the U.S., an estimated $700 billion is spent annually on the injuries, deaths, and property damage caused from consumer product incidents.
-Virtually all products are subject to products liability law, not just items on the store shelves — products subject to the law run the spectrum from food, drugs, appliances, automobiles, medical devices, medical implants, blood, tobacco, gases, real estate, writings, maps, and even commercial jets.
+Within the U.S., an average of $700 billion is spent annually on the injuries, deaths, and property damage as a result of consumer product incidents.
+Virtually all products are subject to product liability law, not just items on the store shelves — products subject to the law run the spectrum from food, drugs, appliances, automobiles, medical devices, medical implants, blood, tobacco, gases, real estate, writings, maps, and even commercial jets.

 Cases involving manufacturing defects target negligent actions and decisions that affect the process of physically producing a product.
 Often these claims center on the quality of materials used during manufacturing or shoddy workmanship.
 Examples include tainted medicine, vehicles that were assembled with inferior parts and children’s toys made with lead paint.

 When a product’s design is inherently flawed, dangerous, or useless, consumers can bring design defect lawsuits against the company.
 These claims have nothing to do with how the product was made.
 Even if manufactured perfectly, the items would still be unsafe or would not meet up to ordinary quality standards.

 This type of liability is also known as a marketing defects claim.
 These lawsuits are for products that do not carry warning labels or instructions that adequately describe the item’s potential dangers or proper method of use.
 Generally these claims center on the argument that a product was unsafe in a way that would not be obvious to users, therefore consumers should have been provided some sort of warning about the dangers of using it.